-unreasonable impact on residential amenity of land.
-Acceptable Solutions Performance Criteria OFFICER COMMENT A1 P1 The maximum height of the Building height must be no more than: Building height must satisfy all of the following: proposed new building is approximately 5m, easily complying with the requirements of 9 m if for a residential use. (a) be consistent with any A1.
-10 m otherwise.
-Desired Future Character Statements provided for the area; (b) be sufficient to prevent unreasonable adverse impacts on residential amenity on adjoining lots by overlooking and loss of privacy; (c)
+Performance Criteria OFFICER COMMENT Acceptable Solutions P1 The the maximum height of Building height must be no Building height must satisfy building proposed new more than: all of the following: approximately 5m, easily complying with the requirements of 9 m if for a residential use. (a) A1. be consistent with any Desired Future Character 10 m otherwise.
+Statements provided for the area; (b) be sufficient to prevent adverse unreasonable impacts on residential amenity on adjoining lots by overlooking and loss of privacy; (c)